 Even though school is starting back up here in Rogers, Arkansas, there is still plenty of time to hit the water.
 With this in mind, lakes are still busy with boaters trying to soak up the last few weeks of warm weather.
-With so much activity on the water, accidents are bound to occur, and boat collision is at the top of the list.
+With so much activity on the water, accidents are bound to occur.
 Luckily, boat insurance here at G&G Independent Insurance typically covers you against boat collisions.
-If your boat is insured and includes collision coverage, you are always able to make a claim should your vessel happen to face damage as a result of a collision with other boats.
+If your boat is insured and includes collision coverage, you are always able to make a claim.
+In the event your vessel happen to face damage as a result of a collision with other boats.

 When your boat is damaged by weather